Shropshire Star

 Trying not to be deterred by the crowd and feigning confidence in my choice of stone, I stepped up to the end of the pier.

 "Legs apart, lowish to the water and bring your arm back," said Gary.
 I threw the stone - skip, skip, sink.
 A two.
 How embarrassing.
-While I went to collect another stone, Emily stepped up.
+While I went to collect another stone, his daughter stepped up.

 22-year-old Emily Bailey also won the Berlin Masters this year